 Below: The root system is fibrous.

 Notes: Sweet-scented Joe-Pye weed is indigenous to the Garden.
 Eloise Butler noted it in her Garden Log on Sept.
 6, 1907 and noted it in bloom on several occasions: Aug.
 2, 1910 and July 4, 1914.
 She made no record in her log of planting it.
 This plant was not listed on Martha Crone's 1951 inventory of plants in the Garden at that time but was added again in later years.
+Susan Wilkins planted it in 2011.
 It is native to a few counties in Minnesota in the NE section of the state and to counties in the SE quadrant including some metro countries but wild native plant surveys do not include it in Hennepin, Scott or Anoka, which is strange based on Miss Butler's notes.
 In North America it is found in the wild from the Central States eastward (excluding the Dakotas and Texas) and in the province of Ontario.
 It has far less distribution within Minnesota and in North America than the Spotted Joe-Pye Weed, Eutrochium maculatum.
 The two Joe-Pye Weeds are the only representatives of the genus found in Minnesota.

 The common name seems to have the following consensus: The name could have come from an Indian medicine man in colonial New England known as “Joe Pye”.
 He had fame in using this plant to cure typhoid and several other diseases; or, since an Indian word for typhoid is “jopi”, the plant used to cure typhoid became the jopi weed which eventually worked it way into “Joe Pye.”
 Take your pick.
 In some parts of the country the plant is referred to as Queen of the Meadow, but we in Minnesota know a different plant by that name.
 Gravelroot is a name frequently found in old books, particularly those from Britain.